 Professor Sarah Banks, MA, MSW, PhD

 Sarah Banks has a background in community development and worked in the voluntary sector and local authority social services before joining Durham University.
 Her degrees are in philosophy, social history and social work.
 Her research interests include professional ethics, community development and community-based participatory research.

 She initiated the European Social Ethics Project - a group of academics from various countries who have undertaken research and curriculum development work on the theme of teaching practical ethics for the social professions.
 She has been involved in developing and revising codes of ethics for several national and international bodies, including The National Youth Agency, International Federation of Social Workers and the British Association of Social Workers.

 Sarah supervises PhD students who are exploring aspects of community development work, faith-based practice with young people and communities, ethics in social work, teaching and learning about values in youth and community work, family resilience and sustainable livelihoods.
 She welcomes applications from intending PhD students in the fields of professional ethics, practitioner values and motivations, community development and youth work.
 She is also keen to encourage postgraduate research projects that take a participatory action research approach.

-Her most recently published books are the fourth edition of Ethics and Values in Social Work ( also translated into Japanse and Chinese) the edited collection Ethical Issues in Youth Work (2nd edition); Ethics in Professional Life: Virtues for Health and Social Care (co-authored with Ann Gallagher) and the edited collection: Practising Social Work Ethics around the World: Cases and Commentaries (co-edited with Kirsten Nøhr).
-Recent research projects include work on civic particiaption and community development, household debt and community organising, faith and bioethics, co-inquiry action research, ethical challenges in community-based participatory research.
+Recently published books include the fourth edition of Ethics and Values in Social Work ( also translated into Japanse and Chinese) the edited collection Ethical Issues in Youth Work (2nd edition); Ethics in Professional Life: Virtues for Health and Social Care (co-authored with Ann Gallagher) and the edited collection: Practising Social Work Ethics around the World: Cases and Commentaries (co-edited with Kirsten Nøhr).
+Recent research projects include work on civic participation and community development, household debt and community organising, faith and bioethics, co-inquiry action research, ethical challenges in community-based participatory research.